 The centro is very walkable and we hit very lucky with our very unusual hotel – the Centro Paolo VI, described on the website as a reserved environment to stay…not just a hotel… And when I say it was unusual, I really do mean that.
 I’ve certainly never stayed in a hotel with a full on Catholic church in the grounds and live-in nuns.
 Blog coming up…

 We also hit lucky with the weather when we arrived – late September, but brilliant, cloudless blue skies and warm sunshine, all dispelling the memories of our earlier visit to the train station, which was on a cloudy day.
 Meaning that we could take advantage of the hospitality on offer in the very beautiful Piazza del Duomo, in a bar facing not one, but two cathedrals – the “old” one and the “new” one.
-And like most Italian bars, you order a drink, you receive a feast…
+And, like in most Italian bars, when you order a drink, you receive a feast…

 The historical centre is choc-a-block with ruins – and although maybe not on the scale of Rome or Athens, pretty impressive!